NFL trade deadline: Commanders acquire Lattimore; Lions get Za'Darius Smith; Steelers add Williams

 The NFL pushed the trade deadline back an extra week this year, giving teams more time to improve their rosters.

-AP Sports Writers Tom Withers, Stephen Whyno and AP Pro Football Writers Dennis Waszak and Schuyler Dixon contributed to this report.
+AP Sports Writers Tom Withers, Stephen Whyno, Greg Beacham and AP Pro Football Writers Dennis Waszak and Schuyler Dixon contributed to this report.

 AP NFL: https://apnews.com/hub/nfl